tonco-miyazawa/onig_syn_md/SYNTAX_6_9_6.md

 ### 8. ONIG_SYN_OP_BRACE_INTERVAL (enable `r{l,u}`)

-_Set in: Oniguruma, Python, Ruby, Perl_NG, Perl, Java, GnuRegex, PosixExtended_
+_Set in: Oniguruma, Ruby, Perl_NG, Perl, Java, GnuRegex, PosixExtended_

 Enables support for the `r{lower,upper}` range form, common to more advanced regex engines, which lets you specify precisely a minimum and maximum range on how many r's